openalea/lpy/doc/user/integration.rst

 Graphical output
 ----------------

-A visual interpretation can be made using turtle.
+A visual interpretation can be made using a 3D turtle.
 For this the function ``turtle_interpretation`` of the Lsystem can be used.
 Custom turtle deriving from PlantGL ``Turtle`` class can be defined and used.
 By default, a ``PglTurtle`` is used which output PlantGL primitives.
 A computation of the PlantGL representation at each step can thus be defined in the following way:

 .. code-block:: python